-Last week Walker, his mom, and I got emergency evacuated from our home in the night because our neighbor’s house caught fire.
+Last week Walker and I got emergency evacuated from our home in the night because our neighbor’s house caught fire.
 A really serious fire that left the house destroyed and needing to be demolished.
 8 people ended up homeless, including a bunch of kids, and it was heartbreaking.

 Before the firefighters arrived and the fire got put out, Walker and I were woken up by pounding at our front door and told that we had to get out.
 Now.
 There was no time to grab any of our most valuable possessions or process what was going on, there was just: Get out now!